OpenCDSS/cdss-learn-git/mkdocs-project/docs/07e-lesson-statemod-dataset-example/lesson-statemod-dataset-example.md

 # Learn Git / StateMod Dataset Example #

-This page discusses options for maintaining StateMod (and other CDSS model) datasets in Git repositories.
+This lesson discusses options for maintaining StateMod (and other CDSS model) datasets in Git repositories.
+Complete the lesson by reading the information on this page and following links to other information.
+Then apply what you have learned in your work.

+**Estimated completion time:  15-30 minutes**

 CDSS datasets have traditionally not been maintained in a version control system.
 Instead, dated folders or other methods have been used to track versions.